How divorce affects auto insurance

 If you’re the one who will be remaining in your previously shared home, confirm the homeowners or renters policy is in your name — not yours and your former spouse’s.
 In the event of a claims payout, the check will usually say both of your names.
 This could cause complications when you try to cash or deposit the check.

 If you decide to sell the home because no one will be living in it, simply cancel the policy once the home is in the hands of the new owner and you have established a new policy.
-Remember, your homeowners or renters insurance acts as a protection for your belongings and your liability.
-So canceling your policy before you have a replacement leaves you vulnerable if you’re found at-fault for an accident.
+Remember, your homeowners or renters insurance acts as protection for your belongings and your liability.
+So canceling your policy before you have a replacement leaves you vulnerable if you’re found at fault for an accident.

 If you're moving out of the residence and your former spouse is staying at the previous residence, take the initiative to remove yourself from the former policy once you have a new one.
 It's important to complete this step: any claims that your former spouse might file would impact your insurance record if you remain on the policy.

 If you’re looking for more information related to car insurance and marital status, see the below articles.